MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Automated Attachments (A3)

-This measure is the same as A2, but adds shading control for an interior shade that covers the window when incident beam plus diffuse solar radiation exceeds 20 W/m2 as shown below.
+This measure is the same as A2, but adds shading control for an interior shade that covers the window according to the control type as shown in the example object below.

 ```
 WindowShadingControl,